tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * The usage agreement is where the MetaMask team asks you to collaborate on improving the tool.

-* This agreement to participate is optional, and a personal choice.
+* This agreement to participate is optional and a personal choice.

 ![MetaMask installation - 6](Images/metamask-6.png)